 There are many web mapping services that make their content available for consumption in other applications, such as Fulcrum.
 Many commercial mapping services offer paid subscriptions for access to their content and may also include restrictions regarding access and usage outside their platform.

 Many services leverage mapping data from OpenStreetMap (OSM), a community-driven mapping platform.
 While OSM does make their map tiles available for general use, their tile usage policy includes restrictions to prevent overwhelming their servers.
 Since OSM data is freely licensed, many commercial map providers utilize this data in their own services, which are generally available via subscription.
 Popular OSM-based map services include:

 Other companies manage their own data and may offer additional layers such as satellite imagery, navigation charts, and demographic overlays.

 In addition to commercial services, many governments and other large organizations that maintain geospatial data have their own map servers for providing content to the public via their APIs.

 Serving Your Own Data

-If you’ve got your own geospatial data that you want to serve up to consume in Fulcrum or other applications, you can either leverage a platform such as ESRI, Mapbox, CARTO, etc. or stand up your own map server.
+If you’ve got your own geospatial data that you want to serve up to consume in Fulcrum or other applications, you can either leverage a platform such as Mapbox, CARTO, etc. or stand up your own map server.
 OpenMapTiles Server is great for serving up OSM vector tiles and GeoServer and Mapserver can be configured with caching to serve rendered map tiles.